Email Blacklists: How to Check, Get Removed, and Avoid

 Include an Easy Unsubscribe Option

-Providing a clear and straightforward unsubscribe option is not only a legal requirement but also a best practice for preventing blacklisting.
-Making it difficult for recipients to unsubscribe can lead to spam complaints, negatively impacting your sender reputation.
+Giving a simple and easy unsubscribe button is not only a legal requirement but also a good practice to avoid blacklisting.
+Don’t make it easy for recipients to unsubscribe, or spam reports will flood your inbox and harm your sender reputation.

 Frequency and Timing